Looking for the latest email marketing statistics for 2023?

 26) What percentage of emails do businesses personalize?

-A plurality of business don’t use any email personalization, with 39% of respondents saying that “almost none” of their emails were personalized.
+A plurality of businesses doesn’t use any email personalization, with 39% of respondents saying that “almost none” of their emails were personalized.

-34% use personalization on about 25% of their emails, while 27% use personalization on 50% to almost all of their emails.
+34% use personalization on about 25% of their emails, while 27% use personalization on 50% of almost all of their emails.

 27) What percentage of emails do businesses segment their emails?